-Testing is generally considered a good thing, but unnecessary tests can cause problems, such as false alarms.
+Testing is generally considered to be a good thing, but unnecessary tests can cause problems, such as false alarms.
 If test results are abnormal, further tests or referrals might be needed to find out what’s wrong.
-This can be worrying for patients.
-Sometimes doctors may never find a cause for an abnormal blood test.
+This can be worrying for patients, and sometimes doctors may never find a cause for an abnormal blood test.

-Unnecessary testing can also lead to over-diagnosis: diagnosis of a condition which would never have caused problems during a patient’s lifetime.
+Unnecessary testing can also lead to over-diagnosis, where a condition is diagnosed that would never have caused problems during a patient’s lifetime.
 Unnecessary testing also impacts GP workload, as the results need to be reviewed and abnormal results must be investigated.
 On the other hand, failure to test may lead to missed diagnoses, complications, patient harm and legal action.

-This project aims to develop recommendations on which tests people with high blood pressure, diabetes and chronic kidney disease should have to monitor their condition, and how regularly they should be tested.
+This project aims to develop evidence for recommendations on the tests people with high blood pressure, diabetes and chronic kidney disease should have to monitor their condition, and how regularly they should be tested.

-The learning from this project could reduce unnecessary variation in routine monitoring of chronic conditions in primary care.
+This project could improve consistency in how chronic conditions are monitored in GP practices.
 This is likely to mean fewer tests are performed, reducing the risks around over-testing.
-We are also creating methods for other researchers to use to develop testing recommendations for other long-term conditions being treated in GP surgeries.
+We are also creating methods for other researchers to use to develop testing recommendations for other long-term conditions treated in GP surgeries.

 - Ed Mann, Tyntesfield Medical Group